English Online Dictionary. What means dental? What does dental mean?

 dental (comparative more dental, superlative most dental)

-3. (phonetics) Made with the tip of the tongue touching the upper front teeth or the alveolar ridge.
+- (phonetics) Articulated with the tip of the tongue touching the upper front teeth or with the blade of the tongue touching the alveolar ridge, so that the tip of the tongue rests near the teeth.

 Derived terms